LavaSlider/DSSparseArray/DSMutableSparseArray.md

 #### Return value
 None.
 #### Discussion
-This method is similar to `removeObject:`, but allows you to efficiently remove large sets of objects with a single operation.
+This method is similar to [removeObject:](#removeobject), but allows you to efficiently remove large sets of objects with a single operation.
 It thus removes all occurances in the receiver sparse array of all objects in the *array*.
 If the receiving sparse array does not contain objects in *array*, the method has no effect (although it does incur the overhead of searching the contents).
 #### Availability
 #### See Also
 [- removeObject:](#removeObject)